OrkunAvci/Content-Based-Image-Retrieval/README.md

 # Content Based Image Retrieval

 In simplest terms, this is homework.
-In more complex terms, a program to create histograms(RGB & HSV) out of images into training and testing data sets and find top 5 most similar images in `train` for each image in `test`.
+In more complex terms, a program to create RGB and HSV representation of images into training and testing data sets and find top 5 most similar images in `train` for each image in `test`.

 ## Data